 According to Ferdinand de Saussure (1857-1913), one of the fathers of contemporary linguistics, linguistic symbols consist of two parts, the signifier (an acoustic or visual image) and the signified (an abstract concept or category).
 The relationship between the two parts of the symbol is conventional or arbitrary.
 Saussure also showed that the signifier plane, or the phonology of languages, was based on a system of differences between sounds, each language having its own list of phonemes and above all its own manner of arranging the thresholds between two phonemes in the sound continuum.
 In the same way, the signifieds are not self-sufficient atoms of meaning but correspond to positions in systems of differences: paradigms.
 Linguistic semantics is therefore not anchored in fixed and independent natural realities, but in a process of comparison, opposition, differentiation and cross-referencing between signifieds within a systemic grid that is closed on itself, just as the meaning of a word in the dictionary is defined by other words that are also defined by other words.

 Saussure’s work was notably continued by Louis Hjemslev (1899-1965), who deepened the analysis of the linguistic sign and pleaded for a maximum of epistemological rigor in the study of language, to the point of a quasi-algebraic ideal.
 Hjemslev renamed the opposition between signifier and signified by describing two linguistic « planes »: that of expression (the signifier) and that of content (the signified).
 Each of the two planes is in turn analyzed in terms of matter and form.
 The matter of expression is in the range of sensible phenomena, for example visual images or sounds.
 In contrast, the forms of expression denote the abstract units that result from the distribution of signifiers in a given language.
 For example, the phoneme « a » represents a specific form which is opposed in a particular language to the phoneme « o ».
-In English, for example, this is what enables the distinction between “bat » and “bot ».
-On the other hand, the form « a » can be filled by a large number of different sound materials depending on the voices, accents, etc., which differ from each other.
+In English, for example, this is what enables the distinction between «bat» and «bot».
+On the other hand, the form «a» can be filled by a large number of different sound materials depending on the voices, accents, etc., which differ from each other.
 The matter is about the concrete continuum while the form is about the abstract system of oppositions.
 It is the same for the content.
 Hjemslev assumed that there was a continuum of the signified, a kind of magma that virtually shelters all the possible categories: the matter of content.
 This matter is cut out and organized into paradigms in a different way for each language.
 In the end, any language organizes a particular correspondence between form of expression and form of content.

 The structuralist current initiated by Saussure and continued by Hjemslev was continued by Julien Algirdas Greimas (1917-1992) and François Rastier (1945- ).
 While keeping alive the tradition that conceives the relatively autonomous existence of a world of the signified, these authors extended the structural analysis from the level of words and sentences to the level of the text, in particular thanks to the notion of isotopy.

 Let us now return to our problem: how to construct a language that is simultaneously philological and regular?
 Not only are languages conventional, but they cannot fail to be so.
 The correspondence between signifier and signified, or expression and content, is arbitrary in nature.
 Since languages are necessarily conventional, nothing prevents the construction of one whose arrangement of signifiers is a « regular language ».
 We know that a regular language has a computable syntax.
 The syntax governs the signifier elements of the language, the phonemes and their sequences, at several nested levels of complexity.
 Since both signifiers and signifieds must be organized by a system of differences, there is nothing to prevent this regular language from being given – by convention – a system of differences for the signifieds (the form of content) that is a mathematical function of that of the signifiers (the form of expression).
-In accordance with the theories of Saussure and his successors, the units of the IEML language, starting with morphemes, but also higher lexical units, sentences and super-phrases, are organized into paradigms.
+In accordance with the theories of Saussure and his successors, the units of the IEML language, words but also sentences, are organized into paradigms.
 These systems of variations against a background of constants – or groups of transformations – enable linguistic units to define and explain each other easily.
 In IEML the same paradigms are used to structure expression and content.
 So here is the principle for solving our problem: in a regular language whose system of signifier differences corresponds to that of signifieds, not only syntax but also semantics is computable.
 This is precisely the case of IEML, which is therefore a language with computable semantics!

 Tesnière’s Legacy and Cognitive Linguistics